NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

    * There is no full heat balance at the Enclosure level.
 Each Enclosure only balances the radiant/solar flux on each Surface.
 These fluxes then become part of the Surface inside heat balance.

-## Data Structure Considerations ##
+## Design
+The development process will roughly follow the order shown below.
+At each stage, the regression suite should show no diffs except the following:
+  * eio: enclosure names and space names will change
+  * rdd: new space-level output variables
+  * mtd: new space-level output variables and space-type meters
+  * tables: existing tables should remain the same (except the Initialization Summary which echoes the eio outputs)
+  * tables: some new space and space-type tables will be added

+### Spaces and Zones ###
+  * Create `DataHeatBalance::SpaceData::Space` based on existing `ZoneData::Zone`
+  * Add vectors for `SpaceNames` and `SpaceNums` to `ZoneData::Zone`
+  * Add a new function `HeatBalanceManager::GetSpaceData` based on `GetZoneData`

+### Surfaces ###

+`DataSurfaces::SurfaceData`
- * Add fields to `Surface` to track the Space name and index along with the existing Zone and Enclosure fields.
+   - Add fields to `Surface` to track the Space name and index along with the existing Zone and Enclosure fields.

  * Proposed Surface ordering (same as current):
    - All shading surfaces are first
-   - All air boundary surfaces are next.
    - Group by Zone
    - Group by surface type within each Zone
+     - Zone air boundary surfaces are first
+     - Base surfaces (wall, floor, roof/ceiling)
+     - Internal mass
+     - Opaque subsurfaces (door)
+     - Exterior windows (window, glass door)
+     - Interior windows (window, glass door)
+     - TDD diffusers
+     - TDD domes

   e.g., Zone1 contains Space1 and Space3, Zone2 contains Space2.

       Shading Surfaces
-      Air Boundary Surfaces
-      Space1-OpaqueSurface1 (begin surfaces in Zone1)
+      Space1-AirBoundarySurface1 (begin surfaces in Zone1)
+      Space1-OpaqueSurface1
       Space1-OpaqueSurface2
       Space3-OpaqueSurface1
       Space3-OpaqueSurface2
       Space1-Window1
       Space1-Window2
-      Space2-OpaqueSurface1 (begin surfaces in Zone2)
+      Space2-AirBoundarySurface1 (begin surfaces in Zone2)
+      Space2-OpaqueSurface1
       Space2-OpaqueSurface2
       Space2-Window1

- * Alternate Surface ordering:
+ * Alternate Surface ordering (consider for a later phase of work):
    - All shading surfaces are first
    - All air boundary surfaces are next
    - Group by Enclosure (because enclosure radiant exchange is more computationally intensive than zone heat balance?)